pvpocs/content/math/derivatives.md

 - $m$ is the slope of the line connecting the two points
 - $(x_1, y_1)$ is a point on the line.

-## Derivative and Tangent Line
+## Rate of Change at a Specific Point
 As we discussed, the slope between two points gives us the average rate of change of a function over an interval.
-However, what if we want to measure the rate of change at a specific point on the function?
-We need to find the slope of the curve when these two points are very close to each other.
-So, the derivative emerges when those two points, $x_1$ and $x_2$, get infinitely close to each other, effectively collapsing into a single point.
-This process requires taking the **limit** as $x_2 \to x_1$ or in other words, $\Delta x \to 0$.
+However, to find the exact rate of change of a function at a specific point, we need to consider the slope of the curve when those two points, $x_1$ and $x_2$, get infinitely close to each other, effectively collapsing into a single point.
+We denote this using the **limit** as $x_2 \to x_1$ or in other words, $\Delta x \to 0$.

 So, the derivative of a function $f(x)$ at a point $x$ is defined as: